DICTION:DynamIC robusT whIte bOx watermarkiNg scheme for deep neural networks: Experimental Results

 \subsection{Robustness}

 We evaluate the robustness of our scheme against three contemporary removal attacks as discussed in Section \ref{sec:intro}.
-The potential attacks include parameter pruning, model fine-tuning, and watermark overwriting.

-\textbf{Parameter pruning.} We use the pruning approach proposed in~\cite{han2015learning} to compress the watermarked models.
-For pruning each layer of a watermarked model, we first set a percentage $\alpha\%$ of the parameters that possess the smaller weight values to zero.
-Fig. \ref{fig:pruning} illustrates the impact of pruning on watermark extraction/detection as well as on model accuracy in function of $\alpha\%$.
-DICTION can tolerate up to $90\%$ and $95\%$ parameter pruning for the four benchmarks, respectively.
-One can also note that DeepSigns is more vulnerable to pruning for a 256 bits watermark.
-Moreover, in occasions where pruning the model yields a substantial bit error rate (BER) value, we observe that the attacked watermarked model suffers from a large accuracy loss compared to the baseline.
-As such, one cannot remove the embedded watermark from the watermarked model without excessive pruning and loss of accuracy compared to the baseline.
+\textbf{Pruning attack.} We use the pruning approach proposed in~\cite{han2015learning} to compress the watermarked models.
+For each layer of a watermarked model, this one first sets $\alpha\%$ of the weights of the lowest valuer to zero.
+Fig. \ref{fig:pruning}(a) and (b) illustrate the impact of pruning on watermark extraction/detection as well as on model accuracy depending on different values of $\alpha$.
+As it can be seen, DICTION can tolerate a pruning up to $90\%$ and $95\%$ and up to $80\% $ for ResEncrypt whatever the benchmark networks.
+One can also note that DeepSigns is more vulnerable when a 256-bit watermark is inserted.
+Moreover, when pruning yields a substantial bit error rate (BER) value, the attacked watermarked model suffers from a large accuracy loss compared to the baseline.
+As such, one cannot remove with such an attack the embedded watermark without loss of accuracy compared to the baseline.
+Looking at these two dimensions, DICTION offers better performance.